 A collaborative resource from a handful of local church pastors, Church Works Media writes doctrinally-rich, Christ-centered hymns and psalms for corporate worship that are all free and reproducible.
 A incredibly valuable resource for churches that lack some of the required financial options that are necessary for comprehensive CCLI Licensing.

 This (now disbanded) California-based band wrote some of the more musically-interesting hymn arrangements out there, such as “O the Deep, Deep Love of Jesus”.
-Their albums are available for streaming online through their website.
 The first volume of their Hymn Sessions is a highly recommended album!

 The group grew out of ministering to college students, primarily through Reformed University Fellowship (RUF).
 Students began to taste more of the depth of the gospel and the richness of the hymn tradition, discovering that worship is formative, and that it does matter what we sing.